arufa-research/polar-user-docs-website/docs/documentation/README.md

 #### Running scripts on Localnet

-To run any script on localnet open a new terminal :
+To run any script on localnet open a new terminal and execute:

 ```bash
 polar run scripts/sample-script.js